Appeal of SCERS’ Administrative Decision Policy

 The scope of this policy includes SCERS’ administrative decisions related to:

-7. Other similar types of administrative decisions not expressly enumerated above related to the rights and benefits of SCERS members, their beneficiaries and/or survivors, or their current or former spouses/registered domestic partners.
+1. Determinations of eligibility, and application of any required limitations or other changes thereto, pertaining to membership, pension amount, benefits payable, effective dates, service credit purchases, reciprocity and any other similar types of decisions related to the rights and benefits of SCERS members, their beneficiaries, survivors and/or their current or former spouses/registered domestic partners.

 DEFINITIONS